rowindatas25/Project2--Quotation-Station/README.md

 The API key sometimes would send a bad string so the quote and quote author wouldn't print on the screen.

+Sometimes the API key would send in a quote with a hash and other times it wouldn't so some quotes would have two dashes instead of one.

 Any other useful information about your app